 To help migrate your site to DreamHost, you can use the free Duplicator plugin.
-This packages up your WordPress install as well as the MySQL database on the "source" side.
+This packages up your WordPress install (including plugins and themes) as well as the MySQL database on the "source" side.

 The following steps walk you through the migration process.